Skip to main content

 My student is not a citizen of the European Union (EU).
 Will they need a residency card in Spain?

-Upon arrival in Spain, all non-EU citizens who will be studying in Spain for more than 90 days need to apply for the residency card issued by the Spanish authorities.
+Upon arrival in Spain, all non-EU citizens who will be studying in Spain for more than 90 days must apply for a residency card issued by the Spanish authorities.

 Learn About Obtaining a Residency Card